Super Sidekicks 3: The Next Glory

-Super Sidekicks 3: The Next Glory (Note: Also known as Tokuten Ou 3: Challenge to Glory (得点王3: 栄光への挑戦, Tokuten Ō 3: Eikō e no Chōsen) in Japan.) is a 1995 soccer arcade video game developed and published by SNK.
+Super Sidekicks 3: The Next Glory (Note: Also known as Tokuten Ou 3: Challenge to Glory (得点王3: 栄光への挑戦, Tokuten Ō 3: Eikō e no Chōsen) in Japan) is a 1995 association football video game developed and published by SNK for the Neo Geo arcade and home platforms.
 It is the third installment in the Super Sidekicks series, succeeding Super Sidekicks 2: The World Championship (1994).
 Featuring an arcade-style approach to soccer like its predecessors, the game allows players to choose any of the available game modes to compete with AI-controlled rivals or other human players with their preferred team.
-Though first launched for the MVS hardware, the title was ported for Neo Geo AES and Neo Geo CD, in addition of being re-released through compilations and download services for various consoles.
+It was re-released through compilations and download services for various consoles.
 It proved popular among players and garnered positive reception from critics, but most reviewers noted that it felt more an update than a true successor to Super Sidekicks 2.
 It was followed by The Ultimate 11: SNK Football Championship in 1996.